zp4om627xC7UscjY/agi-manifesto/README.md

 ---

 This was originally scheduled to be published in 2021.
-My monero address is: 49juVze4wpvCyrS91EabyAHQTL232pUsW2whQtNqzpHobLHwtWyWQswF7qD4xSe2jxPL1Uk1EKzwvZo8W3gnxomsD23NPqu
+My monero address is: 49juVze4wpvCyrS91EabyAHQTL232pUsW2whQtNqzpHobLHwtWyWQswF7qD4xSe2jxPL1Uk1EKzwvZo8W3gnxomsD23NPqu.
+All copyrights reserved (for the time being).